u1-liquid/openpollslack-i18n/README.md

 - Separate configuration for each Slack team
 - Better error handling to prevent crashes on the server
 - Log to file

-NOTE: you may found schedule/recurring poll feature in sourecode. **_this is in-devlopment/testing feature_**, so it many won't work as you expect(for now).

 (Please see detail below)